joebrands/hugo-latissime/content/en/home/index.md

 ---
-title: "Hi, I'm Introduction"
+title: "Hi, I'm Latissime"
 headless: true
 ---

-I'm a theme for Hugo.
+Scroll down to see some of our active projects!